View courses in

 Undergraduate Prerequisites: COM JO 303.

-Required of journalism majors.
 This course introduces students to reporting, writing and creating multimedia journalism for the web.
 Students learn how to create stories using a variety of media.
 They learn which elements -- text, stills, audio, video, and interactive graphics -- are best for delivering a story and engaging an online news audience.
 Students also learn the basics of the tools needed to create multimedia journalism packages and practice using them to report news online.
-4 cr, either sem.
+Four credits, fall and spring semesters.
+Pre-req: JO 205/JO 303

 Students learn the fundamentals of digital photography, from the basics of image capture to processing finished photographs and introduction to their use in digital media.
 No previous experience in photography is required.
-4 cr., either sem.
+Four credits, fall and spring semesters.

 COM JO 309: Feature Writing